 Now Joysse, 5, must endure another, even more grueling, round of chemotherapy.
 If that doesn't work, the San Mateo preschooler will likely need a bone-marrow transplant.
 There is no promise of a cure.

 Sheri Spunt, MD, MBA

-Dr. Spunt is a Professor of Pediatrics and in 2013 was recruited to Stanford University from St. Jude Children’s Research Hospital where she was Deputy Clinical Director of the hospital.
+Dr. Spunt is an Endowed Professor of Pediatric Cancer and in 2013 was recruited to Stanford University from St. Jude Children’s Research Hospital where she was Deputy Clinical Director of the hospital.
 Her clinical and research interests have focused on the treatment and biology of soft tissue sarcomas, an area where she is an internationally recognized expert.
 She serves on multiple committees of the Children’s Oncology Group and is Vice-Chair of its Soft Tissue Sarcoma Committee.
-In addition to being Division Chief of Hematology/Oncology she is co-Director of the Bass Childhood Cancer Center in the Lucile Packard Children's Hospital at Stanford.
+In addition to being Division Chief of Hematology/Oncology she is co-Director of the Bass Center for Childhood Cancer and Blood Disorders at Stanford Children's Health, Lucile Packard Children's Hospital.

 Find out how you can help provide the best care for patients and families at Packard Children’s.
 Everyone can support the hospital in a way that is meaningful for them.